dropthejase/LLM-usicProducer/README.md

 ## Instructions
 ### Training
-Download the Lakh dataset and save into working directory:
+Download the <a href="https://drive.google.com/file/d/1lndqMBv1HTiTN0tZBNRYxZ46gKnLsdBe/view?usp=sharing">Lakh dataset</a> and save into working directory:
 Note I have removed my own songs from this dataset - sorry!

 #### Tokenize
+Tokenize the .mid files.
 ~~~
 python tokenizer.py -p -td <output/directory/for/tokens> <path/to/.mid/files (or folder containing .mid files)>
 ~~~
+Alternatively download the tokenized .json files <a href="https://drive.google.com/file/d/1JfK1jL_C_NDzg-Pu5VtA2eA_3QBdjimz/view?usp=sharing">here</a> (note only pooled embedding tokenization currently available)

-But if you wish to use it in a separate .py file, simply import and call the Tokenizer:
+If you wish to use my tokenizer in a separate .py file, simply import and call the desired MidiTokenizerBase object:
 ~~~python
 from tokenizer import MidiTokenizerPooled